 Steps to Apply

 Request official transcripts of all high school and college (if dual-enrolled) work to be submitted directly from school officials.
-If filing the Common Application, the request may be processed online through that application process.
+If filing the Common App, the request may be processed online through that application process.

 Applicants have the option of submitting ACT or SAT scores or withholding them.
 However you choose to proceed, we always conduct a holistic review of each application, including academic credentials, extra-curricular involvement, demonstrated leadership and more.